 "No parents should ever have to experience the feelings of fear and anxiety that consumed us," Mordach said.

-Before joining Edwards Hospital, Mordach worked for the University of Chicago Medicine from 1997 to 2006 as vice president of finance and knew the hospital has earned top recognition for its neurology and neurosurgery program, including a U.S.News & World Report ranking as the 19th best program in the nation.
+Before joining Edwards Hospital, Mordach worked for the University of Chicago Medicine from 1997 to 2006 as vice president of finance and knew the hospital has earned top recognition for its neurology and neurosurgery program.
 Wanting the best care for his son, he scheduled an appointment right away with David Frim, MD, PhD, chief of neurosurgery at the University of Chicago.